revk/NOTSCO/onboarding.md

 # Buddy CP with A&A

 A&A is prepared to do some buddy CP testing with CPs, generally.
 Ask nicely.

+We'll expect you to have done NOTSCO tests first please.
+Do messages both ways cleanly.
+This should make buddy CP testing a breeze.

 As I say, the requirement is every message type each way.
 So this is the plan.
 We can do this in advance and tell TOTSCO it is done, but they may want a call to go through it, before they move to production.